iThermAI/ExoFuse/README.md

-# ExoFuse: AI-Driven Smart Energy Efficient Vacuum Infusion in Green Manufacturing
+# ExoFuse: Agent-Driven Smart Energy Efficient Vacuum Infusion in Green Manufacturing

 ## Overview

-ExoFuse is an innovative project that revolutionizes the Vacuum Infusion Process (VIP) for composite manufacturing by integrating AI-driven technology with self-heating exothermic reactions.
+ExoFuse is an innovative project that revolutionizes the Vacuum Infusion Process (VIP) for composite manufacturing by integrating Agent-driven technology with self-heating exothermic reactions.
 This project focuses on reducing energy consumption, increasing efficiency, and promoting sustainability within the composites manufacturing industry.
 By replacing traditional external heating methods with a self-heating curing process, ExoFuse aims to streamline production, cut costs, and reduce carbon emissions.

 ## Key Features

 - **Self-Healing Exothermic Reaction**: The core of ExoFuse lies in its ability to utilize an exothermic reaction for curing composite materials.
 This approach eliminates the need for external heat sources, resulting in up to 90% energy savings.

-- **AI-Powered Temperature Control**: ExoFuse integrates advanced AI algorithms to monitor and control the curing process in real-time.
+- **Agent-Powered Temperature Control**: ExoFuse integrates advanced algorithms to monitor and control the curing process in real-time.
 This ensures optimal temperature conditions, preventing defects and inconsistencies in the final product.

 - **Green Manufacturing**: The project emphasizes sustainable manufacturing practices by reducing energy consumption and minimizing carbon emissions.
 The self-heating process also allows for the production of larger composite parts without the limitations imposed by traditional oven-based methods.